 Coming up to the Verrazano bridge with a container ship and a sailing catamaran sharing the channel.
 Fort Wadsworth, and the Fort Wadsworth light are on our starboard side.

-Continuing along, off to the port side one begins to glimpse the port at Bayonne and the docking are for the Staten Island Ferry with all the Iconic Orange boats going to and fro.
+Continuing along, off to the port side one begins to glimpse the port at Bayonne and the docking area for the Staten Island Ferry with all the Iconic Orange boats going to and fro.
 Ahead one can just start to make out the corroded green hue of the Statue of Liberty as she stands watch over New York Harbor.
 Off to our starboard side are many docks in Brooklyn, New York.

 The Seastreak Ferry thus far has been a fun and exciting experience!
 An "off the beaten path" kind of experience that most tourists would not even think of giving a shot.
 As stated earlier, after figuring parking in Manhattan, and tolls, and gas, travel time and everything else in between, the Seastreak is well worth the trip!